Mohamed-Ayaan358/code_snips/README.md

 # Code_snips
- - A collection of helpful code snippets I have made that can be used for larger programs.
+ - A collection of helpful code snippets(maximum of 70-60 lines).
+I have made that can be used for larger programs.

  - I made this project about 2 months back believing that it would be great for sharing codes with other people.